 Are you eligible for adoption pay?

-To qualify for adoption pay you must:
+To qualify for adoption pay you must have:

 If you are claiming paternity pay, you cannot also claim adoption pay.
 Some agency employees may also be entitled to adoption pay, although not to adoption leave.